 Whenever possible — even in good times — you want to avoid carrying debt.
 But debt is especially dangerous when times turn tough.

-So, if you already have a fat emergency fund and feel comfortable that you can use it to ride out a lengthy downturn, you could use the money you get from the government to pay down credit card debt.
+So, if you already have a fat emergency fund and feel comfortable that you can use it to ride out a lengthy downturn, consider using the money you get from the government to pay down credit card debt.
 Or, you can even make an extra payment on your mortgage or auto loan.

 Just remember that staying flexible is key during tough times.
 If you don’t have a lot of savings already, it might make more sense to skip paying down debt with that government cash and to put the money in an emergency fund until the crisis has passed.